grapeup/DrivingEvents/README.md

 If you don't want to use interactive version just run `notebook/drivingevents.html`

-## Online notebook server
+## Online notebook

-The example of running notebook server is at [http://demo-daniel.rnd.grapeup.com/ui/](http://demo-daniel.rnd.grapeup.com/ui/)
+Static HTML version of the notebook can be also found online under this link: [http://demo-daniel.rnd.grapeup.com/ui/](http://demo-daniel.rnd.grapeup.com/notebook/)

+## Non-technical presentation

+The presentation can be found in the root folder, filename: DrivingEvents.pdf.